Raukk/RPiTimelapse/README.md

 # RPiTimelapse
 Simple Python scripts for a robust Raspberry Pi based Timelapse Camera

-The hardware is a Raspi 4 (8GB), 64GB SD card and and a NoIR cammera module, and some 3M wall tabs.
+The hardware is a Raspi 4 (8GB), 64GB SD card, a NoIR cammera module, and some 3M wall tabs.

 I wrote this code because I wanted to record a timelapse of my sleep.
 If you wish to use this for things like night sky timelapses, you will probably want to tweak it quite a bit.